open-telemetry/opentelemetry.io/content/en/docs/instrumentation/js/resources.md

 ```

 The detector has extracted the `container.id` for you.
 However you might
-recognize that in this example the process attributes and the attributes set via
+recognize that in this example, the process attributes and the attributes set via
-an environment variable are missing: By setting the `resourceDetectors` list you
+an environment variable are missing!
+To resolve this, when you set the
-overwrite the default value.
-To add them back update your `tracing.js` like the
+`resourceDetectors` list you also need to specify the `envDetector` and
-following:
+`processDetector` detectors:

 ```javascript
 const opentelemetry = require("@opentelemetry/sdk-node");